Deep Physics: Waves and Oscillations for Talented High Schoolers

 Part of the SoTS Physics Lyceum

-Waves and Oscillations is one of eight semester-long physics courses in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Waves and Oscillations is one of six classical core courses in the SoTS Physics Lyceum: a multi-year curriculum in Princeton, NJ.
+Students earning the Mastery in Classical and Modern Physics complete the six classical core courses plus any two of the four modern electives.

 The Lyceum is built on the Deep Physics methodology.